The effects of temperature and rainfall anomalies on Mexican inflation: Introduction

-We use the quarterly variation of the National Consumer Price Index, retrieved from the National Institute of Statistics and Geography (INEGI in Spanish), to build the inflation data.
-We measure extreme weather-related events using anomalies of temperature and precipitation (i.e. the deviation of temperature, and/or precipitation, from its long-term historical average).
-We consider 20, 30, and 40-year moving average historical norms to build these deviations.
-The empirical analysis is performed at a regional level and covers the 2002-2024 period.

-Our contribution to the literature is three-fold.
-First, we estimate both the short- and long-term effects of extreme weather-related events on inflation.
-Some papers just estimate the short- or long-term effect, but not both.
-Second, we use anomalies of the weather-related variables, instead of the level and square of these variables as in several papers (see section 2.2 for more details).
-This is important since variables such as temperature are generally trended and their inclusion in levels (and squares) in a specification could introduce a trend in the outcome variable that did not even exist, leading to biased results.
-Third, we estimate the effect of weather-related events on inflation across seasons and across different weather conditions.
-As in \cite{kahn2021long} and \cite{liu2025macroeconomic}, we also account for asymmetric effects of weather-related events on inflation around a threshold.
+Our contribution to the literature is twofold.
+First, we estimate the effects of extreme weather-related events on GDP per capita and inflation.
+Second, we use anomalies of the weather-related variables, instead of the levels and squares of these variables as in several papers \citep[see Appendix~A.2]{kahn2021long}.
+This is important since variables such as temperature exhibit a trend and their inclusion in levels (and squares) in a specification could introduce a trend in the outcome variable that did not even exist, leading to biased results.